-- 12. The list of references at the end of the paper should include only works mentioned in the text and should be arranged alphabetically by the name of the author. - 13.
+- 11. The list of references at the end of the paper should include only works mentioned in the text and should be arranged alphabetically by the name of the author. - 12.
 Responsibility for the accuracy of bibliographic references rests entirely with the author, who is requested to use as few "in press" citations as possible.
-"In press" citations must include the name of the journal that has accepted the paper. - 14.
-Footnotes in the text should be numbered consecutively.
-Footnotes to the title or authors of the article are marked by asterisks and placed on the title page. - 15.
-Figures and graphs should always be mentioned in the text and numbered with Arabic numerals.
-A brief descriptive caption should be provided for each figure or table on a separate page.
-At the lower hand corner, the name of the author and the figure number should be indicated.
+"In press" citations must include the name of the journal that has accepted the paper.